letsRobot/docs/api-reference.md

 { owner: "owner-name" }
 ```

-You can use this to determine wether commands are being sent by the owner.
+You can use this to determine wether commands and messages are being sent by the owner.

 ### Getting the robot's details and settings